-There are penalties for filing Form 945 late and for paying or depositing taxes late, unless there is reasonable cause.
+There are penalties for filing Form 945 late and for paying or depositing taxes late, unless filing and/or paying late is due to reasonable cause and not due to willful neglect.
 See section 11 of Pub.
 15 for more information on deposit penalties.
 Interest is charged on taxes paid late at a rate set by law.
 There are also penalties for failure to file information returns (for example, Forms 1099-MISC, 1099-R, or W-2G) and for failure to furnish payee statements to payees.